robledop/experiment64/docs/storage.md

 - `image2.ide`: IDE disk with an ext2 partition
 - `image3.usb`: USB mass storage disk with an ext2 partition

+The VirtualBox launcher also attaches these images, including `image3.usb` as USB mass storage.

 When detected, the USB ext2 partition mounts at `/usb`.